seadowg/seadowg.github.com/_drafts/how-to-git-with-github.md

 - We've already forked the project and cloned it locally
 - We've made PRs to the project before or have one in review already
-- We need to make sure our local `master` is up to date (with the project's) and start  a new feature branch
+- We need to make sure our local `master` is up-to-date (with the project's) and start  a new feature branch

 **Steps:**